cm1518/Time-Varying-Reliability/README.md

-## Replication package for ``Time-varying reliability: understanding identification in macroeconomics" by Pooyan Amir-Ahmadi, Christian Matthes & Mu-chun Wang (forthcoming, Journal of Applied Econometrics)
+## Replication package for ``Time-varying reliability: understanding identification in macroeconomics" by Pooyan Amir-Ahmadi, Christian Matthes & Mu-Chun Wang (forthcoming, Journal of Applied Econometrics)

 Replication package tested on a Windows 11 machine with MATLAB 2024b